-More often than not, building up a repertoire of experience is something that will help you in almost every aspect of your professional and academic life—and it’s never too early to start.
-Thus, don’t underestimate the importance of high school clubs and extracurriculars when it comes to success in high school, college, and beyond.
+Joining high school clubs is a great way to jump start your professional and academic success.
+Don’t underestimate the importance of high school clubs and extracurriculars when it comes to getting experience that will help you in high school, college, and beyond.

-High school clubs can range anywhere from sports to Student Council — a favorite among admissions officers since it offers students such a wide range of benefits and skillsets.
-For example, you’ll learn the value of teamwork, how to deal with problems in both a courteous and effective manner, the importance of communication, the need to think outside-of-the-box, and the benefit of actively listening to others while welcoming new ideas and possible changes.
+There’s a wide range of extracurriculars available at most high schools, from sports to Student Council — a favorite among admissions officers since it teaches students so many valuable skills.
+For example, you’ll learn the value of teamwork, how to deal with problems effectively and courteously, the importance of communication, the need to think outside-of-the-box, and the benefit of actively listening to others while welcoming new ideas and possible changes.

-The skills you learn in high school clubs can prove extremely valuable even after college admissions.
-Though you may not go on to hold a governmental or leadership position, knowing how to effectively communicate with others and being a cooperative team member are the most important.
+The skills you learn in high school extracurriculars can prove extremely valuable even after college admissions.
+Though you may not go on to hold a governmental leadership position like you did in high school Student Council, it’s important to know how to effectively communicate with others and being a cooperative team member no matter what your post-grad life holds.

-Enthusiasm, creative thinking, and effective communication are the stuff success is made of—during school and whatever you go on to do.
+Enthusiasm, creative thinking, and effective communication are the stuff success is made of, during school and whatever you go on to do.
 By learning to implement these things early on, you will not only be able to reach your goals, but to exceed your own expectations.
-So find something you’re passionate
+So starting in high school, find something you’re passionate about and get involved!